 I meant to destroy that nephew of mine.
 It was either that, or he would destroy my son.
-When he had grown tall, strong, and handsome, I sent for him.
+When he had grown tall, strong, and handsome, I sent for my nephew.
 I said, “Manus, I know a bride who will suit you well.
 She is the daughter of a mighty earl.”
 I promised him the third part of my own kingdom, along with a great deal of treasure.
 The earl’s daughter wasn’t keen on the arrangement, but she went along with it.

 Manus must have thought that I had warmed to him.
 Little did he know!
 After his wedding night, he came to me to ask for that part of the kingdom I had promised him.

 I laughed.
 “Not a clod shall you have here.
 Go back to the hills.
 Go back to Old Bergen the wise man.
 Maybe he can show you a treasure under those stones and rough mountains!”